Reclaim Your Creative Energy

 Speaking & Workshops

-I am available for podcasts and for bringing creative energy and innovation to your organisation.
+Available for podcasts and bringing creative energy and innovation to your team or organisation.

 Traditional wellness approaches often fall short because they don't address the root issues.
-The difficulty stems from disconnection from ourselves and others, and from our playfulness and creativity.
+The difficulty stems from not addressing our need for creativity, connection and play.

 Why Creativity-Focused Work?

 Through my career as a psychologist, poet, facilitator and coach, I've discovered that traditional approaches to preventing depletion and disconnection often miss something crucial.
-We're told to practice self-care and set boundaries.
-These things are important, but they are usually not enough.
+We're told to practice self-care, sleep, exercise, and set boundaries.
+These things are important, but they are often not enough.

 The missing piece?
 Reconnecting with the compassionate, creative and playful parts of ourselves and others.